NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 At first, Heirs don't have much control of what they provide.
 They leave traces of their Aspect wherever they go and go so far as to become a symbol of their Aspect, by surrounding themselves with it.

-A Heir's goal is to find the balance with their aspect and not let themselves be consumed by it.
+A Heir's goal is to learn to control their Aspect and not let themselves be consumed by it.

+Their inversion is the [Prince](#prince), where they become so consumed by their Aspect that they start destroying their opposite Aspect.

 ## Page